Archive for July, 2010

 Balm of Gilead Buds (Populus balsamifera) - Buds from Cottonwood Poplar trees have antibacterial and anti-inflammatory actions, making them ideal for ointments, salves, and oils to treat minor wounds and skin injuries.

-Chickweed (Stellaria media) - Rich in minerals and excellent for poultices, skin irritations, and eye inflammations.
+Chickweed (Stellaria media) - A source of minerals and excellent for poultices, skin irritations, and eye inflammations.
 This herb is often used in salves because it is so soothing to the skin.

 Comfrey (Symphytum officinale) – Comfrey root and leaf can be brewed into an infusion and applied as a gentle and soothing toner beneficial for inflamed, sensitive, or dry skin.
 This mucilaginous herb can also be incorporated into salves, poultices, and ointments.
 The root or leaf can be used similarly, but the root is stronger.